caroldaniel/42sp-cursus-born2beroot/Bonus-en.md

 # systemctl status fail2ban
 ```

 Since we're using a different port for ssh (port 4242), we will also need to edit the `/etc/fail2ban/jail.conf` to add the ssh port accordinly.
+You may choose to edit everything through this file, if you prefer.

 To find status of failed and banned IP address, and the log file for `fail2ban`:
 ```sh